 I went to the doctor last Monday because my cycle STILL hasn’t arrived.
 My last cycle was in November so the doctor decided to put me on progesterone (or the crazy pill as my husband calls it) to jump start it.
 This is my second time taking progesterone because up until now my cycles have been semi-regular.
 I stopped my Metformin in October because of the GI issues and I assume that is why my cycle has become more irregular.

 The only side effect I have had (thus far) from the progesterone is drowsiness; which has actually been pretty amazing.
 I have gotten some of the best sleep since I started the progesterone!
 I am telling you, I haven’t sleep this good in YEARS!
 My husband has noticed me saying full sentences in my sleep since I stated the medication last Monday!

 I am supposed to take the progesterone for 10 days and then my cycle will start within 10 days of the last pill.
 Once my cycle starts, we are back to our regular “timed intercourse” schedule.
 Baseline monitoring on the first and 14th day of my cycle, 5 days of letrozole, a trigger shot, and lots of “baby dancing.”

 As excited as I am for 2019 to be here, I have a feeling this might our hardest year yet.
 You see, the fertility clinic has already told me that they only let you pursue “timed intercourse” for about 6 cycles before they recommend you move on to more advanced measures.
-We have already had one completed cycle (October 2018) which leaves us with about 5 more attempts.
 That means this year will be the year we will have to make some big decisions on how we want to proceed (assuming we don’t conceive).
 Wish us luck! 💕

 “Take a leap of faith and begin this wondrous new year by believing”- Sarah Ban Breathnach